cerenydn/job-market-intelligence-platform/README.md

 ![Skills](screenshot2.png)
 ![Graph](screenshot3.png)

+---

+## 💡 Key Insight

+👉 SQL + BI + Python combination is more valuable than Python alone.

+---

+## 🧠 About

 A data-driven platform that analyzes real job postings to help users understand their position in the job market.

+---

 ## 🔥 Features